 There is one shop, close to the Kouter where I can even find everything: biodegradable laundry soap, homemade food, local brands, Hygge, Kintsugi, pop up space with books about simple living and a whole community of modern shoppers & local celebrities.
 It’s a kind of concept store 2.0.
 A brand store?
 A theme store?

 “For Critical and conscient people,” I read on their website.
-But than something occurs.
+But then something occurs.
 After walking around for half an hour between the more than 100 brands they organise in a very instagrammable way, I realise that I am kind of bored: a raincoat from Scandinavia.
+Again.
 A healthy cookbook.
+Again.
 A plant.
+Again.
 I did my best to find something because I wanted to give a birthday present to my friends.

 This whole concept store got me the giggles: “What the fuck are they doing?”
 This is just another supermarket stealing ideas of /and killing local shops, preying on the masses with their Halloween, Black Friday and Christmas concepts.
 Fool me once.